wikindx/wikindx/trunk/docs/README.txt

 # Preamble (Mark Grimshaw-Aagaard)

-I originally started developing this as a means to help organise my PhD research  by catalogueing  bibliographic notations,  references, quotes and thoughts on a computer via a program that was not tied to a single operating system (like similar and expensively commercial software) and that could be accessed from anywhere on the web (unlike other systems).
+I originally started developing this as a means to help organise my PhD research  by cataloguing  bibliographic notations,  references, quotes and thoughts on a computer via a program that was not tied to a single operating system (like similar and expensively commercial software) and that could be accessed from anywhere on the web (unlike other systems).